 Because we stayed in a Grand King room we were able to check-in at the Sands Lounge.

-So we by-passed the check-in registration desk and long line and went into a private lounge for check-in.
+On arrival there was a huge queue for the reception check-in desks.
+Not for the upgraded room, we checked in at the Sands lounge and were able to by-pass the check-in registration desk and long line and went into a private lounge for check-in.

-It was upscale and chic and we sat down in comfy chairs and was greeted by a very kind registration clerk who helped get us all check-in and knowledgeable about some of the details of the hotel.
+The private lounge for check-in is upscale and chic and we sat down in comfy chairs and was greeted by a very kind registration clerk who helped get us all check-in and knowledgeable about some of the details of the hotel.
+Tea and coffee were offered in a little station area iside the Sands Lounge.

 We got to hang out at MBS for 3 days (2 nights).
 We arrived as soon as we could and checked our luggage in.
 We walked around while we waited for our room to be ready.